 Understanding the whole

 I’m sure this is what a lot of designers can relate to - the messy police investigation board stage.
-A mix of UI screenshots, triggers plotted, potential gaps identified, and questions at confusion points…frankly, a product of chaos that only the designer can understand and interpret.
+A mix of UI screenshots, triggers plotted, potential gaps identified, and questions at confusion points…frankly, a diagram of chaos that only the designer can understand and interpret.
 It’s only at this point that I start figuring out a specific visual tool to use so my peers don’t have to look at this map and get concerned for my wellbeing.
 In my case, I chose the service blueprint.

 A service blueprint is a diagram that visualizes the relationships between different service components — people, props (physical or digital evidence), and processes — that are directly tied to touchpoints in a specific customer journey.